 If you regularly provide emotional support for an elderly person, you could be considered a caregiver.
 If you're picking up prescriptions or taking a senior to a doctor's appointment, you're a caregiver.
 If you're helping an older adult around the house or paying the bills, you can add the caregiver title to your resume.

 As a professional Home Instead CAREGiverSM, you have the opportunity to expand these skills into a rewarding, fulfilling profession that can significantly enhance the quality of a senior's life.
-Home Instead CAREGivers provide a variety of non-medical services that allow seniors to remain in their homes, including companionship and home helper services.
+Home Instead CAREGivers provide a variety of services that allow seniors to remain in their homes, including companionship and home helper services.

 Companionship services are those that stimulate, encourage, and assist an individual.
 Primary responsibilities of companionship services include: